cyfronet-fid/sat4envi/README.md

 #### Running integration tests

-You will need test db, minio and geoserver for the tests to pass.
+You will need test db, minio, geoserver and broker for the tests to pass.

-Run them with `docker-compose -f docker-compose-test.yml up db-test geoserver-test minio-test`.
+Run them with `docker-compose -f docker-compose-test.yml up db-test geoserver-test minio-test broker-test`.

 Then, execute `./mvnw verify`.